Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 ### Apx

-Apx is a package manager which installs software in containers thanks to [Distrobox](https://github.com/89luca89/distrobox).
-In our tests, Fedora is the best distro to run Steam in a container and it is highly recommended to use it.
+**Apx** is a package manager which installs software in containers thanks to [Distrobox](https://github.com/89luca89/distrobox).
+In our tests, Fedora is the best distro to run Steam in a container .
+We highly recommend using it to install Steam.

 #### Fedora container

-First we need to install the RPM Fusion repository, which contains the rpm packages we need to install Steam:
+- First, we need to install the RPM Fusion repository, which contains the rpm packages we need to install Steam using the following commands:

 ```bash
 apx --dnf enter